ayeshasayyedcodes/Early-Prediction-for-Chronic-Kidney-Disease-Detection-A-Progressive-Approach-to-Health-Management/readme.md

 📌 Here’s a quick demo of the CKD Detection Project:

 [🎥 Watch Demo](Demo.mp4)

-Click on the link and download it.
+The video is already uploaded with the rest of the files.
+Click on it and download it.

 ## 🚀 Future Enhancements